What are Spot Instances?

 Reserved Instances.
 In terms of the servers themselves, there is no difference between the three.

 The difference is in the business model.
 Whereas On-Demand Instances are pay-as-you-go and Reserved allow you to rent a server on a 1-year or 3-year basis, Spot Instances allow you to save up to 90% on your compute costs by using the Cloud’s otherwise unused servers.
-Cloud providers want to monetize these otherwise unused servers, doing so by selling them at an extreme discount.
+Cloud providers want to monetize these otherwise unused servers, by selling them at an extreme discount.

 What you should know about EC2 Spot Instances: